Frequently asked questions

 What are the FAIR data principles?

-The FAIR principles were created to maximize the reuse of scientific data, to promote best practices on Research Data Management and to enable Open Science.
+The FAIR principles are international guidelines for research data management that aim to optimise the reuse of research data, to promote best practices on research data management and to enable Open Science.
+This is achieved by making research data Findable, Accessible, Interoperable and Reusable.

 How do FAIR data practices benefit my work as a researcher / research support professional?